I really didn't expect much from this little baby camera, but it turns out I really love it despite a lot of what I consider flaws.

-Even if I don't really like the optical view finder, it offer 100% view, and a real time histogram: and THAT is simply absolutely GREAT.
-I reall wish there was a way to display that histogram on an optical view finder, like an head up display on a fighter.
+Even if I don't really like the electronic viewfinder, it offers 100% view, and a real time histogram: and THAT is simply absolutely GREAT.
+I really wish there was a way to display that histogram on an optical viewfinder, like a head up display on a fighter.

 Reviewing the photos on the articulated rear OLED screen is a pleasure.
 I have no use for live view, I don't shoot videos.

 In the end, this Olympus OM-D E-M5 is a pleasure to shoot, it's practical, and what it loses in image quality or AF speed, is by far compensated by the fact that it is always with me and actually is used to take photos.

 The 16MP images are easy to work with in DXO Photolab, basically I do the geometry corrections, chromatic aberration correction, and Prime noise reduction even on photos shot at 200isos.
 I adjust levels and contrast if needed, but not much more.
 I quite like the color rendition, and the automated white balance is OK.